redsanket/spark/external/presto/guide/connectivity/dbvis.rst

 Script
 ------

+1. Close the DBVisualizer.
-1. Please :download:`download <connectivity/files/macOS_presto_dbvis_add_connection.sh>`
+2. Please :download:`download <connectivity/files/macOS_presto_dbvis_add_connection.sh>`
    the script that automates adding connection.
 It does it by modifying ``${HOME}/.dbvis/config70/dbvis.xml`` directly.
    It also creates a backup of the file before running in the same directory and if you run into any issues, you can revert to the backed up older copy of ``dbvis.xml``.
-2. After downloading, ``cd`` to the directory you downloaded the script to, give it execute permissions and then invoke it.
+3. After downloading, ``cd`` to the directory you downloaded the script to, give it execute permissions and then invoke it.
 The arguments to the script are:

    - short name of the Presto cluster
    - name of the catalog
    - name of the schema (hive database name).
-This is optional You can refer to :ref:`list of clusters and catalogs <ygrid_presto_clusters>` for the valid values for cluster and catalog.
+This is optional

+   You can refer to :ref:`list of clusters and catalogs <ygrid_presto_clusters>` for the valid values for cluster and catalog.
    Below example will create a new connection to ``Xandar Blue`` cluster which has the default catalog and database as ``dilithiumblue`` and ``benzene`` respectively.